 What video to use:

 Sponsored content might read like a traditional blog post or news article, but is paid for by a company to promote a specific brand.
-This is a great way to get featured on a blog or website with a lot of traffic, and is often a better choice than earned media because you can control the content, how long it’s featured on the website, and any specific links or calls to action.
-Just write a post that prominently features your video and pay to have it sponsored.
+This is a great way to get featured on a blog or website with a lot of traffic and is often a better choice than earned media.
+Why?
+Because you can control details like what the content is, how long it’s featured on a website, and which specific links or calls to action to include.
+Just write a post that prominently features your video, then pay to have it sponsored.

 What video to use: